A detailed history of Preston: Part three

 Minsden was included in the holdings around Hitchin which rested with the de Balliol family until

 1295.
-Robert de Kendale then assumed ownership until was ousted by the King on a point of law – of
+Robert de Kendale assumed ownership until was ousted by the King on a point of law – of

 which possession was not nine points in this case.